 Fantastic Beasts & Where To Find Them 3, 4, 5

 Whereas J K Rowling wrote the first two films in the Fantastic Beasts series by herself, she’s been joined by Harry Potter screenwriter Steve Kloves for the third in the franchise.
-This one’s set in Brazil, with filming set to commence in April 2020.
-David Yates directs, Eddie Redmayne leads the cast.
-Fantastic Beasts 4 and 5 will follow.
+This one’s set in Brazil, with filming originally set to commence in April 2020 (although that had to wait, for fairly obvious reasons).
+It’s now wrapped up.
+David Yates directs, Eddie Redmayne leads the cast, and will be in cinemas in April 2022.
+Fantastic Beasts 4 and 5 will in theory follow.